hongseok-yang/graduatePL23/README.md

 We adopt a very strict policy for handling dishonest behaviours.
 If a student is found to copy answers from peers or other sources in her or his submission for any assignment, he or she will get F.

+We also handle the case of plagiarism strictly.
+Plagiarism means that students copy texts from other sources in their reports.
+They shouldn't do it.
+If students have to use texts from other sources, they have to rephrase the texts in their own words and state the source of the texts explicitly.
+Ideally, students' write-ups should mostly consist of the students' own phrases and expressions, and use such borrowed and rephrased sentences only when doing so is absolutely needed; if a large part of the report is just a eries of rephrases of existing texts, the report won't get good marks.
+Copying texts from other sources is an instance of plagiarism, and if it happens to an academic, it can destroy his or her research career.
+If a report of a student or a project group is found to plagiarise, the student or everyone in the group will get F.

 ## 2. Logistics

 #### Evaluation